Skip to Main Content

 Pattern matching is particularly important in Stratum 3 and above.
 Stratum 3 is where you can find Core Function heads or department leaders in most small and midsize organizations.
 Their time span of responsibility is typically 1–2 years.
 At this level, the ability to recognize patterns, integrate various sources of information, and identify trends is crucial.
 Leaders in Stratum 3 should be able to discern relationships and patterns within their teams and processes to make informed decisions and guide their teams effectively.

-Stratum 4 and beyond consist of higher-level leadership roles such as founder/CEO of a Stage 4 company, C-Suite leader, or Chief Operating Officer of a Stage 5 company.
+Stratum 4 and beyond consist of higher-level leadership roles such as founder/CEO of a Stage 4 company, C-Suite leader, or second-in-command of a Stage 5 company.
 The time span of responsibility for these Seats is generally 2–5 years (Stratum 4) and beyond.
 Because the associated roles involve strategic thinking, long-term planning, and navigating complex systems, advanced pattern matching skills are essential.
 Leaders at these Strata need to be able to recognize broad patterns and trends in the market, industry, and organization to drive strategic initiatives and ensure organizational alignment with long-term goals.

 Assessing Pattern Matching Capabilities